stormpath/stormpath-documentation/source/reference.rst

       - N/A
       - A collection of valid JSON Web Tokens associated with this Account, used to generate additional ``accessTokens`` for token-based authentication.
 For more information, see :ref:`token-authn`.

+    * - ``linkedAccounts``
+      - Link
+      - N/A
+      - A link to a collection of Accounts that are linked to this one.

+    * - ``accountLinks``
+      - Link
+      - N/A
+      - A link to a collection of Account Link objects that link this Account to others.

+    * - ``phones``
+      - Link
+      - N/A
+      - A link to a collection of Phone resources associated with this Account's Factors.

+    * - ``factors``
+      - Link
+      - N/A
+      - A link to a collection of Factors associated with this Account.

   **Account Example**

   .. code-block:: json